luapower/luapower-all/tr.md

 Segments also break whenever the font, font size or OpenType feature list change.

-In the end, segments are formed at the boundaries created by all of the above segmentation rules and each segment is shaped separately with harfbuzz resulting in a *glyph run*.
+In the end, segments are formed at the boundaries that result from all of the above segmentation rules and each segment is shaped separately with harfbuzz resulting in a *glyph run*.

+A glyph run is a list of glyph indices, positions and advances from a single font which can be passed directly to a glyph rasterizer for display.
+Glyph runs also contain cursor positions (more on that later).

 Glyph runs are cached so that the same word with the same combination of font, size, script, language, direction and OpenType feature list is not shaped multiple times unnecessarily because shaping is expensive.

-A glyph run is a list of glyph indices (in its font), positions and advances which can be passed directly to a glyph rasterizer for display.
-Glyph runs also contain cursor positions (more on that later).

 The segments can also contain sub-segments.
 Segments are formed at the boundaries of property combinations which require separate shaping.